Orangebloods - Texas makes another big impression on touted QB Julian Lewis

 Lewis had the chance to be around Longhorns quarterbacks Quinn Ewers and Arch Manning during his most recent visit to Austin.
 While they didn’t talk ball, Lewis was able to see a bit of what it would be like being a quarterback in the program.

 The Longhorns are keeping their pitch simple to Lewis in his recruitment.
 And the Peach State passer is listening.
-Texas is among the big contenders for commitment early on.
+Texas is among the big contenders for his eventual commitment early on in the process.

 “They know I want to be developed into the best QB that I can be,” said Lewis.
 “Coach Sark and Milwee know what that looks like and what it takes to get there.”